scrapinghub/splash/README.rst

         -d "document.title='My Title';" \
         "http://localhost:8050/render.html?url=http://domain.com"

-Splash supports "javascript profiles" that allows to preload javascript files.
+Splash supports "javascript profiles" that allows to preload javascript files, the javascript files defined in a profile are executed after the page is loaded and before any javascript code defined in the request.

 The preloaded files can be used in the user's POST'ed code.

 To enable javascript profiles support, run splash server with the